Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 end
 ```

-We haven't lost any functionality...
+And we haven't lost any functionality...

 ```ruby
 c3p0.name